 Chronic stress and problems with stress management play an important role in both physical and mental health.
-There is a large body of evidence that chronic stress is related to a range of physical health conditions.
+There is a large body of evidence that chronic stress is related to a range of physical health conditions and immunosuppression.
 Similarly, aside from taking a toll psychologically on its own, stress can act as a catalyst for other psychological problems.
 For instance, someone who is vulnerable to depression is more likely to become depressed under conditions of chronic stress.
-Physical and psychological problems can also become compounded when people use counterproductive strategies for dealing with stress, such as alcohol or other drugs, over-spending, over-working, over-eating, or withdrawal from family and friends.
+Physical and psychological problems can also become compounded when people use counterproductive coping strategies for dealing with stress, such as alcohol or other drugs, over-spending, over-working, over-eating, or withdrawing from family and friends.

 Learning to manage stress in healthy ways is a fundamental psychological skill with enormous potential benefits, physically, psychologically and in terms of the quality and effectiveness of your life.
 The key to productive stress management is to know what drives your particular experience of stress.
 Stress has different causes for different people, and any effective efforts at stress reduction need to address the idiosyncratic causes at work for you.
-There are a number of different levels on which stress management can focus.
+There are a number of different levels at which stress management strategies can focus.
 These include:

-Self esteem and life patterns - often the self-talk that drives our stress ultimately stems from underlying beliefs about ourselves, other people or the world, and related habitual patterns of engaging with life.
-Sometimes these underlying beliefs and life patterns have been operating for quite some time, perhaps originating in childhood, and require work in order to cultivate a more fruitful mode of engaging with life’s stresses.
+Self esteem and life patterns – often the self-talk that drives our stress ultimately stems from underlying beliefs about ourselves, other people or the world, and related habitual patterns of engaging with life.
+Sometimes these underlying beliefs and life patterns have been operating for quite some time, perhaps originating in childhood, and require attention in order to cultivate a more fruitful mode of engaging with life’s stresses.

 Coping and calming techniques – often people rely on counterproductive stress management strategies, such as drinking alcohol, because they haven’t developed a reprtoire of effective alternatives.
 There are a range of effective strategies that you can learn to reduce and manage your stress.
 Examples include relaxation, breathing techniques, visualization, physical exercise, meditation, mindfulness, attention training, creative or intellectual pursuits, stimulating the five senses, and a range of other self-soothing strategies.

-Social - of all the areas of life best able to buffer stress, our social lives have the greatest potential.
-However, it can be difficult and complex cultivating healthy relationships, and relationships can equally be the greatest source of stress.
+Social – of all the areas of life best able to buffer stress, our connections with others have the greatest potential.
+However, it can be difficult and complex cultivating healthy relationships, and relationships can equally be the greatest source of stress in people’s lives.
 Addressing relationship problems and cultivating mutually supportive relationships can be a profoundly sustaining area of stress management.

-Building resilience - resilience is largely about dealing effectively with obstacles and set-backs.
-As any human endeavour is beset with obstacles large and small, everyone needs their own personal repertoire of strategies for responding to set-backs, failures, difficulties and disappointments.
+Building resilience – resilience is largely about dealing effectively with obstacles and set-backs.
+As any human endeavour is bound to be beset with obstacles large and small, everyone needs their own personal repertoire of strategies for responding to set-backs, failures, difficulties and disappointments.

-Problem solving - sometimes people inadvertently use ineffective strategies for dealing with problems.
-As a result key problems don’t get resolved, becoming chronic or recurrent, and/or many small problems pile up to the point that they become overwhelming.
+Problem solving – sometimes people inadvertently use ineffective strategies for dealing with problems in practical terms.
+As a result, key problems don’t get resolved, becoming chronic or recurrent, and/or many small problems may pile up to the point that they become overwhelming.

-Learning what drives your problems with stress and addressing the factors that are significant for you is at the heart of effective stress management.
+Learning what drives your difficulties with stress, and addressing the factors that are significant for you, lies at the heart of effective stress management.
 All of our psychologists have extensive experience working with stress and stress management in an individualised way.
-If you would like help better understanding and managing your stress Dr Lissa Johnson & Associates would be happy to hear from you.
-If your stress plays a role in a mental health condition such as depression or anxiety, you may be eligible for Medicare rebates of $122 per session for up to 10 sessions per calendar year.
+If you would like help better understanding and managing your stress we would be happy to hear from you.
+If your stress plays a role in a mental health condition such as depression or anxiety, you may be eligible for Medicare rebates of $128.40 per session for up to 10 sessions per calendar year.